jakebrehm/ezpz-plotting/readme.md

 -----------------

-**EZPZ Plotting** is a Python program that allows the user to easily create, view, and manipulate multiple plots from multiple files at once.
+**EZPZ Plotting** is a program that allows the user to easily create, view, and manipulate multiple plots from multiple files at once.

 # Main features